BOOK YOUR WORKSHOP TODAY

 Freedom Within Limits

 Montessori’s classrooms paired freedom with gentle boundary.
 Children had the liberty to choose activities but not to harm themselves or others.
 This balance nurtured confidence without recklessness and autonomy without disorientation.
+Within the psyche, the same balance is necessary:

 - the Inner Child is free to feel, imagine, play, and rest